Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/03-Arrays-Loops-Dictionaries/README.md

 By the end of this lesson, students should be able to:

-- Construct and use Arrays to store collections of data
+- **Create** Arrays to store collections of data
-- Declare and use Arrays and Dictionaries
+- **Create** Dictionaries to store collections of data
-- Differentiate & use the various types of loops in Swift
+- **Differentiate** & use the various types of loops in Swift
-- Apply Optionals in creating and using different collection types
+- **Apply** Optionals in creating and using different collection types

 <!-- > -->

 ## Arrays

 The most common collection type in Swift.

 Collections are containers that let us store multiple values together.

-Arrays are typed and they store multiple values in a list.
+Arrays store multiple values **of the same type** in a list.

 <!-- v -->